dmacasero/AngularWithD3JSPie/README.md

 # Nvisnx

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This is just a skeleton project that doesn't focus on responsiveness and UI but on the D3.js integration.

 ## Development server